hsaturn/synth/README.md

  reverb 10:50 engine
 ```

+This kind of file is easier to read.
+engine is a sound defined by a fm modulator.

+The base sound is am 0 100 triangle 100:50 square 39.
+One can here that sound by using the synth utility.

+> synth am 0 100 triangle 100:50 square 39

-  The base sound is a triangle@100Hz (50% volume so the reverb does not saturate.
+  The base sound is a triangle@100Hz (50% volume so the reverb will not saturate).
   The base sound is chopped @39Hz by the am modulator.

-  Then, the result is frequency modulated by the fm modulator.
+  Then, the result is modulated (frequency) by the fm modulator.

   The fm modulator takes 4 arguments, in the engine example :